suerion/AutomatedWorkcarts/README.md

 A workcart can be automated one of two ways:
 - By running the `aw.toggle` command while looking at the workcart.
-- By placing a trigger on the workcart spawn position, so that it will be automated when it spawns.
+- By placing a trigger on the workcart spawn position, so that it will receive a conductor when it spawns.

 Automating a workcart dismounts the current driver if present, and adds a conductor NPC.
-- The conductor and workcart are invincible.
+- The conductor and workcart are invincible, and do not require fuel.
 - If the workcart was automated using the `aw.toggle` command, the conductor will start driving based on the `DefaultSpeed` and `DefaultTrackSelection` in the plugin configuration.
 - If the workcart was automated using a trigger, it will use the trigger options, falling back to the plugin configuration for anything not specified by the trigger.

 The main purpose of triggers, aside from determining which workcarts will be automated, is to instruct conductors how to navigate the tracks.
-Each trigger has several properties, including direction (e., `Fwd`, `Rev`), speed (e.g, `Hi`, `Med`, `Lo`, `Zero`), track selection (e.g., `Default`, `Left`, `Right`), and stop duration (in seconds).
+Each trigger has several properties, including direction (e., `Fwd`, `Rev`, `Invert`), speed (e.g, `Hi`, `Med`, `Lo`, `Zero`), track selection (e.g., `Default`, `Left`, `Right`), stop duration (in seconds), and departure speed/direction.
 When a workcart passes through a trigger while a conductor is present, the workcart's instructions will change based on the trigger options.
 For example, if a workcart is currently following the instructions `Fwd` + `Hi` + `Left`, and then passes through a trigger that specifies only track selection `Right`, the workcart instructions will change to `Fwd` + `Hi` + `Right`, causing the workcart to turn right at every intersection it comes to, until it passes through a trigger that instructs otherwise.

 ## Getting started